Spectrum buys Stanley B&D unit for $1.4 billion, shares jump

 Stanley Black & Decker's shares slipped 0.75 percent in late morning trading on the New York Stock Exchange.

-"We think the sale will aid (Stanley Black & Decker) by adjusting its business focus, and provide it with cash for share repurchases, debt reductions and its planned acquisition of Infastech," S&P Capital IQ analyst Marc Eiger said in a note.
+"We think the sale will aid (Stanley Black & Decker) by adjusting its business focus, and provide it with cash for share repurchases, debt reductions and its planned acquisition of Infastech," S&P Capital IQ analyst Michael Jaffe said in a note.

 The company is in the process of buying privately held Infastech, a Singapore-based maker of engineered mechanical fasteners, for $850 million to expand in emerging markets.